VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ## How you can help as a non-programmer
-As someone who does not know how to write programs in Lua or does not know how to use the Minetest API, you can still help us out a lot.
+As someone who does not know how to write programs in Lua or does not know how to use the Luanti API, you can still help us out a lot.
 For example, by opening an issue in the
 [Issue tracker](https://git.minetest.land/VoxeLibre/VoxeLibre/issues),
 you can report a bug or request a feature.